Krypton-Suite/Extended-Toolkit/Source/Krypton Toolkit/Main/Krypton.Toolkit.Suite.Extended.Theme.Switcher/Readme.md

 ![](ThemeSwitcher.gif)

 ## Things of note in the picture
-- A `KryptonWizard` control in action
+- The theme switcher in action
-- All types of controls can be used
+- Custom palettes can be used
+- Reset back to the original theme in one click

 ## Usage
--
+- Use `ThemeSelector` to apply themes

+## ToDo
+- Allow user to set a default theme